5 Security Tips For A Safe Freelance Design Career

 - The opportunity seems too good to be true.
 Scammers frequently impersonate well-known companies and offer remarkably high salaries or incredible benefits to lure in targets.
 If it seems unrealistic, it probably is.

-- They ask for money upfront.
+- They ask for money up front.
 Scammers will often require payment for training programs, certifications, equipment, or background checks before hiring you.
 This is a huge red flag, as you will likely never see that money again.
 Legitimate employers do not charge applicants.

 - They push for quick decisions.
 Scammers try to rush you into accepting the job and handing over money before you have time to vet the opportunity thoroughly.
 High-pressure tactics are a clear sign of a scam.